IuliiaKonovalova/frontend-mentor-calculator-app-main/README.md

     ```

-1. The user couldn't change the operator after clicking on one.
+1. The user couldn't change the operation after clicking on one.

     - *Solutions:* Add if statement to ```chooseOperator()```:

     ```javascript
-    //Check whether another operator was called
+    //Check whether another operation was called
     if (this.operation !== '') {
       this.operation = operation;
     }